12 Research Opportunities in Mechanical Engineering for High School Students

 8. MIT's Beaver Works Institute

-The Beaver Works Institute at MIT, a rigorous, world-class STEM program, is leading a variety of courses this summer.
-One such mechanical engineering-focused course is “Build a Cubesat.”
-Dedicated to building, testing, and flying a Cubesat, the four-week course guides students through design trades, assembly, and testing of the space system.
-After going through online sessions, the in-person session heads into the lab to assemble the working satellite, giving students hands-on developmental experience, exposing them to real-world trades when designing systems for space.
+The Beaver Works Institute at MIT, a rigorous STEM program, offers a variety of courses in the summer.
+One such mechanical engineering-focused course is “Build a CubeSat.”
+Dedicated to building, testing, and flying a CubeSat, the four-week course guides you through design trades, assembly, and testing of the space system.
+After going through online sessions, the in-person session heads into the lab to assemble the working satellite.
+This course gives you developmental experience and exposes you to real-world trades when designing systems for space.

 Cost: Tuition is free; for out-of-state students who require lodging, there is a fee of $5,000 for 4 weeks, waived or partially waived based on family income